Use ConfigMaps and Secrets with Oracle Cloud Native Environment

 kubectl apply -f password-pod.yaml

-3. Inspect the Pod's environment variable has been injected.
+3. Inspect the Pod's environment for the injection of the variable.

 kubectl exec password-pod -- env